rbudhrani/QuantumSim/README.md

 ```
 ___
 ## Usage
-The `QubitLayer` class in `src/QubitLayer.cpp` defines the functions for the quantum gates and the arrays that store the amplitudes for the qubits.
-The table below lists the functions that can be used by a `QubitLayer` object. `precision` is a `typedef` for `double`.
+The `QubitLayer` class in `src/QubitLayer.cpp` defines the methods for the quantum gates and the arrays that store the probability amplitudes for the qubits.
+The table below lists the methods that can be used by a `QubitLayer` object. `precision` is a `typedef` for `double`.
 The supported gates are:
 | Quantum Gate                  | Function                                                     |
 | ------------------------------|--------------------------------------------------------------|
 | Pauli X                       | `applyPauliX(int target)`                                    |